Batman (1960s TV series)

 - The sword-swinging thug who seemingly had Batman on the ropes...until Batman decided he'd had enough of his crap and took him down with a single kick to the head.

 - In the bell-tower, one thug tries pouncing on Batman, only to fall short and have the floorboards give out beneath him.
-Batman didn't even seem to notice him until he heard the crash.
+Batman didn't even seem to notice him until he heard his scream and the crash.

 - In the Black and White comics, there is a short story set in World War II era Gotham.
 Batman catches Catwoman stealing diamonds and is highly doubtful when she claims her victim is a Nazi spy.
 They stake out the man for a while out of mutual stubbornness.